LuisCarrascosa/LuisCarrascosa.github.io/index.md

-# Analysing Madrid Airbnb data using Plotly, Geopandas and Pandas
+# Analysing Madrid Airbnb data using Plotly, Mapbox and Geopandas
 ![Image](https://cdn.pixabay.com/photo/2017/06/08/20/11/airbnb-2384737_960_720.jpg)
 ## Introduction
 Airbnb is the world’s biggest accommodation-sharing site.
 Its rapid growth and impact on vacation rentals has generated heated discussions about its effect in several of the world's largest cities.
 So much that regulations have emerged against the free use of this website: